 5. Military Spouse Preference (MSP) Program:

-With unemployment remaining high, any advantage that can help to secure a desired position is helpful.
+With military spouse unemployment remaining high, any advantage that can assist in securing a desired position is helpful.
 Under the MSP, military spouses are given preferential employment placement in vacant Department of Defense (DoD) civilian positions.
 These vacancies may fall under either civil service or Appropriated/Non-Appropriates Funds.
 Please contact you local Civilian Personnel Office (CPO) or Human Resources Office (HRO) for current vacancies.